Data model

+The corresponding professional activity is called generally data modeling or, more specifically, database design.

-A data model explicitly determines the structure of data.
-Data models are typically specified by a data specialist, data librarian, or a digital humanities scholar in a data modeling notation.
-These notations are often represented in graphical form.
+Data models are typically specified by a data expert, data specialist, data scientist, data librarian, or a data scholar.

+A data modeling language and notation are often represented in graphical form as diagrams.

 A data model can sometimes be referred to as a data structure, especially in the context of programming languages.
 Data models are often complemented by function models, especially in the context of enterprise models.

+A data model explicitly determines the structure of data; conversely, structured data is data organized according to an explicit data model or data structure.
+Structured data is in contrast to unstructured data and semi-structured data.